 1. On February 28, 2014, Plaintiff served a Request to Produce on Defendant.
 Those requests as they pertain to this Motion are referenced infra in Section 4, along with Defendant’s objections based on both the work product and attorney-client privileges.

-4. On April 14th, the undersigned called counsel for the Defendant and attempt to verbally convince him to provide a privilege log.
+4. On April 14, the undersigned called counsel for the Defendant and attempt to convince him to provide a privilege log verbally.
 The communication ended with Defendant’s counsel still refusing to provide one.

-5. In yet an additional attempt to extract a privilege log, the undersigned on April 14th (and subsequent to the phone call referenced above), provided the Defendant with another email containing a citation to American College of Trial Lawyers U.S. Code of Pretrial Conduct and Code of Trial Conduct, Page 5(c) — with quoted language stating that the log was due with the response to the request to produce.
+5. In yet, an additional attempt to extract a privilege log, the undersigned on April 14 (and after the phone call referenced above), provided the Defendant with another email containing a citation to American College of Trial Lawyers U.S. Code of Pretrial Conduct and Code of Trial Conduct, Page 5(c) — with quoted language stating that the log was due with the response to the request to produce.

-6. After the undersigned sent the citation to the American College of Trial Lawyers U.S. Code of Pretrial Conduct and Code of Trial Conduct, Page 5(c), the Defendant’s counsel on April 14th responded that it would now agree to provide a privilege log but stating: “There are many such items of correspondence thus this may take awhile to prepare.”
+6. After the undersigned sent the citation to the American College of Trial Lawyers U.S. Code of Pretrial Conduct and Code of Trial Conduct, Page 5(c), the Defendant’s counsel on April 14 responded that it would now agree to provide a privilege log but stating: “There are many such items of correspondence thus this may take a while to prepare.”

-8. Over 2 weeks have passed since April 14th without Defendant providing a privilege log, a date when such a log will be provided, or any further details regarding its claimed privileges.
+8. Over two weeks have passed since April 14 without Defendant providing a privilege log, a date when such a log will be provided, or any further details regarding its claimed privileges.

-9. Via an after hours email on April 30th, Plaintiff’s counsel again requested the privilege log be produced by the end of the week (May 2nd).
+9. Via an after-hours email on April 30, the Plaintiff’s counsel again requested the privilege log be produced by the end of the week (May 2).
 Defendant ignored the same.